 Article 25 – Employment Equity

-25.01 In accordance with the University’s equity goals, the Parties’ commitment to non-discrimination as contained in Article 20 of this Agreement, and to the principles of employment equity, the University and the Union recognize the responsibility and the need to promote equity in the employment of women, racialized persons, Indigenous peoples, persons with disabilities, 2SLGBTQIA+ persons and such other groups as may be designated by legislation.
+25.01 In accordance with the University’s Employment Equity Policy, the Parties’ commitment to non-discrimination as contained in Article 20 of this Agreement, and to the principles of employment equity, the University and the Union recognize the responsibility and the need to promote equity in the employment of women, racialized persons, Indigenous peoples, persons with disabilities, 2SLGBTQIA+ persons and such other groups as may be designated by legislation.

 25.02 Consistent with principles of employment equity, the University shall act to eliminate or modify those policies, practices, and systems, whether formal or informal, shown to have an unfavourable effect on the hiring, retention and assignments of members of equity-seeking groups, and to recognize the value that diversity adds to the academic activities of the University.